The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Main Results

-The following result establishes the existence and uniqueness of the $I$-projection onto the set $\mathcal{M}.$ \begin{theorem} Let the objective function be given by $m(\cdot)$ in~(\ref{eq - objective fxn redefined}) and the constraint set $\mathcal{M}$ be given by~(\ref{eq - constraint set M}).
-Furthermore, suppose that $S(Q,+\infty)\cap\mathcal{M}\neq\emptyset.$ Then the $I$-projection of $Q$ onto $\mathcal{M}$, denoted by $P_{Q},$ exists and is unique. \end{theorem} \begin{proof} See Appendix~\ref{Appendix - Proof Thm 1}. \end{proof} The idea of the proof is to show that the conditions of this theorem enable the application of Theorem 2.1 in~\cite{csiszar1975} to deduce the existence and uniqueness of $P_Q.$ In that direction, the technical challenge is to show that $\mathcal{M}$ is variation-closed.
-Lemma~\ref{lemma- M Closed Convex} establishes this result in Appendix~\ref{Appendix - Technical Lemmas} using the tail condition~(\ref{eq - Integ Cons}).

-Next, we use the Fenchel duality approach of~\cite{Bhatacharya-Dykstra} to develop a dual optimization problem that is equivalent to the stated $I$-projection problem.
-The solution of the dual optimization problem, when it exists, is helpful for deriving a representation of the $Q$-density of $P_{Q}$.
-We develop conditions for the existence and uniqueness of the dual problem, and its characterization in terms of the moment functions.
+where $m(\cdot)$ is the objective function in~(\ref{eq - KL Min Problem}).
+Note that the condition $m(p)<\infty$ imposes the restrictions for $p\in\mathcal{M}$ to be a $Q$-density function.
+We use the general Fenchel duality approach of \citet{Bhatacharya-Dykstra} to develop a dual optimization problem that is equivalent to the stated $I$-projection problem,

-Since the primal space is $L_1(Q),$ the standard dual space is $L_\infty(Q),$ which is the space of a.s.-$Q$ bounded measurable functions on $(\Omega,\mathcal{F},Q).$~\cite{Bhatacharya-Dykstra} argue that $L_\infty(Q)$ can be too restrictive as a dual space since $\{f_\gamma:\gamma\in\Gamma\}\not\subset L_\infty(Q)$ can hold in practice.\footnote{See Example 4.1(a) of~\cite{Bhatacharya-Dykstra} for a simple illustration of this non-inclusion.} Circumventing the restrictiveness of the standard approach, they propose $L_0(Q)$ -- the vector space of measurable extended-valued functions on the probability space $(\Omega,\mathcal{F},Q)$ -- as the general dual space in their approach.
-This vector space is a Banach space when it's combined with the topology of convergence in $Q$ measure.
-The positive conjugate cone of $\mathcal{M},$ using $L_0(Q)$ as the dual space, is thus defined as
+A significant advancement in their approach is the use of $L_0(Q)$ -- the vector space of measurable extended real-valued functions on the probability space $(\Omega,\mathcal{F},Q)$ -- as a general dual space.
+This contrasts with the standard dual space, $L_\infty(Q)$, which may prove restrictive because $\{f_\gamma:\gamma\in\Gamma\}\not\subset L_\infty(Q)$ can hold in practice, resulting in a failure of the standard duality approach.\footnote{See Example 4.1(a) of~\citet{Bhatacharya-Dykstra} for a simple but insightful illustration of their point with a single inequality restriction.} Of course, the standard duality approach would be successful if $\{f_\gamma:\gamma\in\Gamma\}\subset L_\infty(Q)$, holds; however, this structure on the moment functions can be restrictive in practice.